knowledge-kitchen

 We will explore just a few diagram types for example.

-The book, “The Elements of UML Style”, by Scott W. Ambler is a good reference for more - we have pulled many insights from it here.
+The book, “The Elements of UML Style”, by Scott W. Ambler is a good reference for more - we have pulled some key insights from it here.

 Best Practices